JoelBrunoFerreira/isep-lapr4/docs/US_Sprint_B/US1007-SetupPhases/UC - Setup Phases - TEST PLAN.md

 >4.
 The system shall alert that the Job opening already exists

-## Case #3: Create less recruitment phases
->1.
-Login as Customer Manager
->2.
-Create a new Job Opening
->3.
-Insert mandatory information
->4.
-Set recruitment process phases (less then the mandatory 4 phases).
->5.
-The system shall alert that the number of phases is wrong.

-## Case #4: Create overlapping dates in recruitment phases
+## Case #3: Create overlapping dates in recruitment phases
 >1.
 Login as Customer Manager
 >2.
 Create a new Job Opening
 >3.
 Insert mandatory information